Words

 I just received a copy of Topos magazine with a wee little article written by yours truly.
 See Notes on Railroad Park in the currents section at the beginning of the magazine.
 I’ll post a copy here too.

-Posted in Uncategorized | Comments Off
+Posted in Uncategorized | Comments Off on Topos!

 What Goes Around